 The mission of Museum on Main Street is to provide access to the Smithsonian for small-town America.
 Museum on Main Street engages small-town audiences and brings attention to underserved rural communities.

-To build grassroots participation, Museum on Main Street works with state humanities councils and more than 1,400 institutions in rural towns across the nation.
-For these communities (with an average population of 8,000), the opportunity to work with the Smithsonian is much more than a quality educational experience.
+To build grassroots participation, Museum on Main Street works with state humanities councils and almost 1,600 institutions in rural towns across the nation.
+For these communities (with a median population of 8,000), the opportunity to work with the Smithsonian is much more than a quality educational experience.
 Through community programs and creative activities, Museum on Main Street exhibitions and research are a launching point for storytelling and local pride.
 Constantly evolving digital projects, such as the Stories from Main Street collecting portal and the digital student history initiative, are bringing more of the Smithsonian’s resources to people in small towns across the nation.

 What does Museum on Main Street Do?

 revitalization and pride in local towns across America

 in small towns to make lasting technical advancements

 for cultural professionals and museum staff